-Change in fund balances, governmental funds \$ 4,624 Amounts reported in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
-However, in the statement of activities, the cost of capital assets is capitalized and depreciated over their estimated useful lives: Expenditures for capital assets Less current year depreciation 3,759,020 (3,287,015) Less loss on disposal capital assets (155,160) 216 045 The issuance of long-term debt (i.e. lease liabilities) provides current finance resources to governmental funds while the repayment of the principal of term debt consumes the current financial resources of the governments.
-Principal payments on lease liabilities.
-Interest expense recognized as rent expense to the governmental funds of long- 316,845 1,060,279 Some expenses reported in the statement of activities do not require the use of current financial resources, and therefore, are not reported as expenditures in governmental funds: 1,000,275 Change in postemployment benefits other than pensions Change in deferred outflows related to postemployment (1,949,735) benefits other than pensions Change in deferred inflows related to postemployment (115,861) benefits other than pensions Change in compensated absences Change in deferred outflows related to pensions Change in deferred inflows related to pensions Change in net pension liability 1,087,388 (465,258) 30,465,078 (43,183,041) 19,710,678 5,549,249 Internal service funds are used by management to charge the costs of certain activities to individual funds: Internal service fund change in net position included in governmental activities in the statement of activities (2,535) (2,535) Change in net position of governmental activities \$ 6,928,462
+Amounts reported in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+However, in the statement of activities, the cost of capital assets is capitalized and depreciated over their estimated useful lives: Expenditures for capital assets Expenditures for capital assets Symbol Less current year depreciation Less loss on disposal capital assets The issuance of long-term debt (i.e. lease liabilities) provides current financial resources to governmental funds while the repayment of the principal of long-term debt consumes the current financial resources of the governmental funds: Principal payments on lease liabilities 974,668 Interest expense recognized as rent expense to the 4,624 in the statement of activities, the cost of capital assets is capitalized and depreciated over their estimated useful lives: Expenditures for capital assets Less current year depreciation Less loss on disposal capital assets (155,160) The issuance of long-term debt (i.e. lease liabilities) provides current financial resources to governmental funds while the repayment of the principal of long-term debt consumes the current financial resources of the governmental funds: Principal payments on lease liabilities 974,668 resources to governmental funds while the repayment of the principal of long- term debt consumes the current financial resources of the governmental funds: Principal payments on lease liabilities 974,668 316,845 governmental funds 85,611 1,060,279 Some expenses reported in the statement of activities do not require the use of current financial resources, and therefore, are not reported as expenditures in governmental funds: Change in postemployment benefits other than pensions Change in deferred outflows related to postemployment benefits other than pensions Change in deferred inflows related to postemployment benefits other than pensions Change in compensated absences Change in deferred outflows related to pensions Change in deferred inflows related to pensions Change in deferred inflows related to pensions Change in net pension liability 1,087,388 (465,258) 30,465,078 (43,183,041) Change in net pension liability 19,710,678 5,549,249 Internal service funds are used by management to charge the costs of certain activities to individual funds: (2,535 ) 6,928,462

-A In I Governmental Activities Insurance Liability Reserve
+Ac In: ernmental ctivities surance iability eserve

 Assets

-Current Assets 70.044
+Current Assets 70 244

 Cash and cash equivalents \$ 70,211

 Restricted cash 89,000

 Interest receivable 125

 Due from other funds 7

 Total current assets 159,343

 Liabilities

 Current Liabilities

 Accounts payable 53,221

 Workers compensation self-insurance claims 20,000

+•

 Total current liabilities 73,221

+W 18 W -

-Net Position
+Net Position 00.000

 Restricted 89,000

 Unrestricted (2,878)

-Onlestricted (2,070)

-Total net position \$ 86,122
+Total net position ć 86,122

+rotal fiet position ې - 00,122